EngineerPehr/flashcardApp/README.md

 ### src/Layout/index.js

-    This file contains the React routing for the app.
+    This component contains the React routing for the app.
 It also handles loading the flashcard decks from the API and passing that data to the files that need it.
-It does this via the use of both useState and useEffect.
-It also contains the deleteDeckHandler function.
+It does this via the use of both `useState` and `useEffect`.
+It also contains the `deleteDeckHandler` function.

 #### deleteDeckHandler

     This function is the handler for when the user clicks on a deck's delete button.
 It presents the user with a modal confirmation window.
 If the user confirms the deletion, then it calls the deleteDeck function (presented below) and refreshes the page.
 It then logs ``Deck ID: ${id} - Deleted`` to the console.
 If the user cancels, then it logs ``Deck ID: ${id} - Deletion Cancelled``.
 The id variable refers to the deck's id property.
 These logs are included to aid in potential debugging.

+### Home

+    This component is the main hub and displays the decks given to it by `src/Layout/index` as separate cards, with controls to view, study, or delete the deck.
+Deletions are handled by `deleteDeckHandler`, which is passed in from `src/Layout/index` as `deleteHandler`.
+It also has access the `CreateDeck` component.

+### CreateDeck

+### Deck

 ### AddCard

-AddCard
-CreateDeck
-Deck
-EditCard
-EditDeck
-Home
-Study
+### Study

+### EditDeck

+### EditCard

-Helper Functions in src/utils/api/index.js
+### Helper Functions in src/utils/api/index.js
  - stripCards, fetchJson
  - listDecks
  - createDeck